YiLimath/YiLimath.github.io/_pages/about.md

 Currently I mainly work on:

-(1) The Kähler minimal model program with applications to deformation problems;
+(1) Kahler minimal model program and its applications to deformation problems;

-(2) Structure of Kähler Calabi-Yau varieties and varieties with nef anti-canonical divisors;
+(2) Structure of K\"ahler Calabi--Yau varieties and varieties with nef anticanonical divisors;

-(3) The boundedness problem in birational geometry and the moduli aspects of birational geometry;
+(3) Boundedness and moduli aspects of birational geometry.